Streaming Video

 New interviews may be added from time to time.

 Jim Tucker, MD of the Division of Perceptual Studies at the University of Virginia, 6/25/07.
 Dr. Tucker, successor to Dr. Ian Stevenson, describes the Division's ongoing efforts to investigate the phenomenon of spontaneous past-life memories in children.
 Regarding the photos of bullet-wound birthmarks which I have permission to use here, Dr. Tucker writes that witness accounts varied, but that two witnesses indicated the mark on the side of the head had originally been further toward the front and had migrated back along the side (as they sometimes do).
 The widow of the previous personality, meanwhile, reported that he (the previous personality) had been shot from behind, leaving a small entrance wound in the back of the head and a larger, irregularly-shaped wound in the front.
 There was no autopsy report for this particular case, but stronger cases with such reports exist in Dr. Stevenson's publications.
-(Windows Media format optimized for fast access.)
+If you have seen this online, I'm the originator of it.

 Philosophy professor Dr. Robert Almeder of Georgia State University discusses reincarnation and societal reactions, focusing especially on the work of the late Dr. Ian Stevenson.
 Interview conducted 7/24/2000.

 Don E. Stevens, direct disciple of Avatar Meher Baba and co-editor of Meher Baba's most important work, "God Speaks," describes his personal journey both of discipleship, and of coming to terms with the concept of reincarnation.
 In particular, he describes how Meher Baba anchors reincarnation in the deeper teachings that are set forth in "God Speaks".
+Although Mr. Stevens is deliberately vague in this interview about a number of points in his personal history, I feel it's important for the viewer, in assessing his evaluation of reincarnation, to know that he was vice president of research for a major U.S. oil company, with degrees in physics and mathematics.
+He began his personal search with a systematic investigation of certain paranormal phenomena (during which time, as I understand, he met Dr. Ian Stevenson and became friends with Stuart Edward White, author of "The Unobstructed Universe").
+He then became associated for some years with Sufism, Reoriented, and through that group, came under the guidance of Meher Baba.
 Read "God Speaks" online.

 Marge Rieder is a hypnotherapist and the author of "Mission to Millboro" and "Return to Millboro" (see Recommended Books section).
 The Millboro study is the most extensive research conducted to date on group reincarnation (although Dr. Rieder prefers not to use the label "reincarnation," speaking instead of past-life memories).
 This interview, videotaped on Nov.
 10, 2001, was originally included in "In Another Life."
 However, Dr. Rieder didn't want me to use the video portion of the interview, and I didn't want to re-work it at the last minute so as to be narration-only, so the segment was pulled.
 However, I'm presenting it here substituting a still photograph of Dr. Rieder where the interview video was.